Antioch Marriage Conference

-Revelation 7 present a glorious picture of eternity declaring that every people group on the planet will worship God together and forever.
+Revelation 7 presents a glorious picture of eternity declaring that every people group on the planet will worship God together, forever.
 All of mankind standing in a unified state may be so glorious that only the majesty of God Himself would outshine it.
 For now, humanity longs for the beauty of unity as people struggle with one another in almost every human endeavor.
 In recent years, race has been one of the greatest places where individuals struggle with one another.
 The racial tensions, particularly in western culture, have become so great that the cause of unity may seem hopeless to some.
-However, the reality is that the current strife that exist in our culture represents an invitation from the Lord to shine the light of Jesus more brightly than ever into the darkness of cultural divisions.
-While unity between the races is certainly a most difficult goal; it is not impossible according to the Word of God.
+However, the reality is that the current strife that exists in our culture represents an invitation from the Lord to shine the light of Jesus more brightly than ever into the darkness of cultural divisions.
+While unity between the races is certainly a most difficult goal, it is not impossible according to the Word of God.

-God’s design for race and culture
+God’s Design for Race and Culture

-The New Testament speaks directly to the issue of race and ethnic divisions in the world, and specifically in the Body of Christ.
+The New Testament speaks directly to the issue of race and ethnic divisions in the world, specifically in the Body of Christ.
 Paul’s letter to the Galatians, which is commonly held to be the first letter written in the New Testament, highlights the centrality of right relationships between people from different ethnic groups.
 In the modern context, we can point to examples of strained relationships between different ethnic groups, but it is hard for us to grasp the depth of the strain between the Jews and all other ethnic groups (the Gentiles).
 For 1,400 years, the Law had marked out the Jewish people as distinct and separate from all the other ethnic groups of the world.
 Even today, the ancient prayer of Jewish men is still prayed, “God, I thank you that I was not born a Gentile or a woman.”

 When we begin to see that Galatians is about being the one people of God together, then we are prepared for a fresh reading of Galatians.
 A reading where we are not excused from working through the implications for race and ethnicity.
 A reading where we see that oneness with distinction is important in community because that reflects the image of the triune and relational God of love.
 We cannot read Galatians and the rest of the New Testament and think that race and ethnicity is an optional conversation on the periphery of the Church.
 From time to time, we experience the “one table” unity and distinction of the Church and we think, “This is the way it is supposed to be.”
-And like the time that Peter first confessed Christ, we did not get that on our own, it is a revelation from heaven.
-It is a vision of God’s heart for one, worldwide people together in the Messiah.
+And like the time that Peter first confessed Christ, we did not get that understanding on our own; it is a revelation from heaven.
+It is a vision of God’s heart for one worldwide people, together in the Messiah.
 It is a vision for the glory of God seen in and through the people of God.
-The reason that we do not experience the reality of this vision more often is the sin that has plagued humanity since the Garden of Eden.
+The reason that we do not experience the reality of this vision more often is because of the sin that has plagued humanity since the Garden of Eden.
 To that problem we now turn.

-The impact of sin
+The Impact of Sin

-However, the truth is that race is not a God breathed concept, but a man made one that reinforces divisions between people and allows one group of people to have power over another.
-Prior to the 15th century people were primarily identified from a geographical perspective.
+However, the truth is that race is not a God-breathed concept, but a manmade one that reinforces divisions between people and allows one group of people to have power over another.
+Prior to the 15th century, people were primarily identified from a geographical perspective.
 The terms white, black or brown were not used.
 The descriptions of Caucasian and Negro where applied to specific people groups by Europeans during the colonization period specifically for the purpose of determining land and property rights as well as regulating indentured and forced servitude (Tisby, The Color of Compromise).
 Once created, these racial distinctives became rigid and consistently applied throughout society.
 In this social construct, whiteness was awarded the highest status and therefore non-whites as well as whites with lower economic status were devalued and oppressed.
-These devalued individuals responded with hostility and mistrust toward higher status Caucasians, which further deepened divisions among people over time.
+These devalued individuals responded with hostility and mistrust toward higher-status Caucasians, which further deepened divisions among people over time.

 The practical results of these social constructs in western society include more than two centuries of chattel slavery, decades of Jim Crow laws, socially sanctioned segregation and strongly held cultural and political views related to various races of people.
 Slavery and Jim Crow segregation have been legally removed from western culture but many hold that these discriminatory behaviors are still practiced in more subtle ways.
-It is widely debated, but some hold that subtle forms of discrimination are primary factors in people of color lagging far behind the white majority in economic achievement, academic success and health outcomes among other life experiences.
+It is widely debated, but some hold that subtle forms of discrimination are primary factors in people of color lagging far behind the white majority in economic achievement, academic success and health outcomes, among other life experiences.
 Others contend that personal choice and individual effort are the main reason for the various disparities.

-Critics of white privilege point to the vast changes in our laws since the Jim Crow era, and to the work ethic practiced by white Americans who have achieved their dreams.
+Critics of white privilege point to the vast changes in our laws since the Jim Crow era and to the work ethic practiced by white Americans who have achieved their dreams.
 They also point to the many people of color who have succeeded in our American system.
 While concepts like privilege are hotly debated, what we know for certain is that sin corrupts all things, including our ability to perfectly analyze the success or failure of each individual in society.
 Therefore, compassion is critical when responding to the cries of suffering.
-The centuries of disparity and hostility between cultural and ethnic groups does not suggest hope for the groups experiencing peace with one another.
-However, despite humanity’s tendency to divide there is good news!
+The centuries of disparity and hostility between cultural and ethnic groups does not suggest hope for the groups currently experiencing dissension with one another.
+However, despite humanity’s tendency to divide, there is good news!

-The reality of the gospel
+The Reality of the Gospel

 Here is a non-exhaustive list of just four practices of Jesus (basic Christianity) which would actively work to produce racial harmony and remove division.
-As you read these, imagine the impact on society if just these four examples of Jesus were practiced by believers who lived in times where things like apartheid, Jim Crow laws, or even subtle and systemic racial disparities prevailed:
+As you read these, imagine the impact on society if just these four examples of Jesus were practiced by believers who lived in times where things like apartheid, Jim Crow laws or even subtle and systemic racial disparities prevailed:

 1. Jesus prayed for us to be one.
 Jesus expresses a very clear desire for His followers to not be divided at all (let alone by skin color or ethnicity).
 To imitate the prayer of Jesus, believers would actively pray to be one with those of other ethnic groups “so the world may know that He was sent by the Father” (John 17:21).
 Followers of Jesus who carry His heart will reject division and actively pray for us to be one.

 3. Jesus rejects social walls.
 In places of racial division, it is socially unacceptable to dine with someone of the other ethnic group.
 Even the apostle Peter fell prey to this ungodly social behavior.
-The apostle Paul immediately called out Peter’s hypocrisy in front of everyone, because he was misrepresenting Jesus.
+The apostle Paul immediately called out Peter’s hypocrisy in front of everyone, because Peter was misrepresenting Jesus.
 Here is a telling question that exposes the most subtle (and even unintentional) heart prejudice: When was the last time you had someone of a different ethnicity in your home for dinner?
 As the reader ponders this question, we remember that there was a time when skin color determined whether or not you were served food in a restaurant.
 Jesus openly rejected social walls by asking the Samaritan woman at the well for a drink and taking the time to talk to her with dignity and respect.
 Eating and drinking together with those of other ethnic groups is a bold statement of equality and respect.
 Followers of Jesus openly and intentionally share the table with those of other ethnic groups.

-Jesus knew that nations and generations would need the wisdom to bring change in societies where inequities, discrimination, and division prevailed.
+Jesus knew that nations and generations would need the wisdom to bring change in societies where inequities, discrimination and division prevailed.
 His wisdom equips us to live in such a way that our very lifestyles would impact society as we practice: 1.
-Praying that we may all be one in Christ.
-2. Greeting those that aren’t from our communities.
-3. Rejecting social walls and inviting those of other ethnic groups to our dinner tables and 4.
-Making disciples of EVERY ethnic group so our churches will look like heaven.
+Praying that we may all be one in Christ, 2. greeting those that aren’t from our communities, 3. rejecting social walls and inviting those of other ethnic groups to our dinner tables and 4. making disciples of EVERY ethnic group so our churches will look like heaven.

 Unity in the Church

-A number of churches in the Antioch Movement have experienced meaningful progress in racial and cultural unity and much more progress lies ahead.
-Through careful study and obedience to the Word of God and intentional efforts toward unity, the seemingly Goliath like issues of racial hostility and disunity can be overcome through the life of Jesus lived out through his followers.
+A number of churches in the Antioch Movement have experienced meaningful progress in racial and cultural unity, and much more progress lies ahead.
+Through careful study and obedience to the Word of God and intentional efforts toward unity, the seemingly Goliath-like issues of racial hostility and disunity can be overcome through the life of Jesus, lived out through His followers.

 Jesus was aware of the ethnic division of His day and the reasons behind it.
 He was also clear on what part He would play to bring change.
 He initiated change in several different ways.
-He remained uncompromising and open in His posture towards Samaritans, the ones other Jews hated.
+He remained uncompromising and open in His posture towards Samaritans—the people that other Jews hated.
 He did things that a heart full of hatred for Samaritans would never allow, and He made sure it wasn’t done in private.
-Today, the conversation around race needs that direct, clear and holy response from the Church.
+Today, the conversation around race needs that same direct, clear and holy response from the Church.
 The conversation has been polarized by the two major political parties on the left and the right.
 One side delves deeply into the term racism and researches its ugly history and its impact on society today.
 The other side sees the very term racism as an excuse for failure and a victim mentality.
 It sees the American opportunity as a sufficient solution for all the sins of the past.
 Regardless of which side the reader may favor, society is divided, and that fault line has made its way into the Church.